openwall/john-packages/readme.md

 - has fallback for CPU[*] (if that makes sense) and OMP;
 - has OpenCL available;
-- built using clang from the official Xcode toolchain plus non-system libraries from Homebrew;
+- built using clang from the official Xcode toolchain plus non-system libraries from Homebrew.
-- there is a recently released version (it is a rolling release);
-- a development version is also available.

 [*] John the Ripper runs using the best SIMD instructions available on the host it's running on.